MicrosoftDocs/OfficeDocs-SharePoint/migration/MySites-to-ODSP-Migration-Guide.md

 ## Assess and remediate your content
 Before beginning your migration, it is important that you perform an analysis of your current environment.
 Only you know your data and how and who uses it.
 Think about how and what My Sites features you use in production.

 An initial assessment can begin with working with your users in two main areas:
-- Identify older content	Determine if content is obsolete or redundant and can be deleted.
+- **Identify older content**.
+Determine if content is obsolete or redundant and can be deleted.
-- Empty My Sites	Determine if the My Site has either little or no content.
+- **Empty My Sites**.
+Determine if the My Site has either little or no content.
 Decide if it needs to be migrated at all.

 ## Using the SharePoint Migration Assessment Tool (SMAT)